 Baltimore is a very large coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Maryland.
 With a population of 621,849 people and 219 constituent neighborhoods, Baltimore is the largest community in Maryland.
 Much of the housing stock in Baltimore was built prior to World War II, making it one of the older and more historic cities in the country.

-Baltimore is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Baltimore isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Baltimore are a mix of both white- and blue-collar jobs.
 Overall, Baltimore is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Baltimore who work in office and administrative support (14.58%), sales jobs (8.64%), and management occupations (7.88%).
+There are especially a lot of people living in Baltimore who work in office and administrative support (14.21%), sales jobs (8.85%), and management occupations (8.21%).

 Also of interest is that Baltimore has more people living here who work in computers and math than 95% of the places in the US.

 Baltimore is an extremely ethnically-diverse city.
 The people who call Baltimore home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Baltimore residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Baltimore include Irish, English, Italian, and African.
+Important ancestries of people in Baltimore include Irish, African, English, and Italian.

 The most common language spoken in Baltimore is English.
 Other important languages spoken here include Spanish and French.